melsimpson1023/django-project/README.md

 ## Installation
 1. Fork and clone this repo.
-2. Switch to the new directory in terminala
+2. Switch to the new directory in terminal
 3. Create and checkout to a new branch.
 4. Run `pipenv shell` to step into the python virtual environment.
 5. Run `pipenv install` to install dependencies.